Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

 \subsubsection{Analysis of Valid Mutators}

-We manually analyzed 65 Rust and 68 C++ mutators, a statistically representative number with a 90\% confidence level and a 10\% error margin.
-Two authors manually review each mutator and examined the alignment between code logic and the corresponding specifications.

-The analysis showed that only 35\% of the Rust mutators and 28\% of the C++ mutators faithfully implemented the intended mutations.
+We sampled 175 Rust and 197 C++ valid mutators, ensuring the \textit{95\% confidence level} and \textit{5\% error margin}.
+Two authors manually reviewed each mutator and examined the alignment between code logic and the corresponding specifications.
+The analysis showed that 44\% of the Rust mutators and 37\% of the C++ mutators faithfully implemented the intended mutation specifications.
 Interestingly, among the mutators that triggered confirmed bug discoveries, approximately 65\% were fully aligned with their specifications.
 This suggests that even \textit{partially incorrect mutators can uncover bugs!} Nonetheless, higher implementation fidelity is generally associated with improved bug-finding ability, underscoring the importance of enhancing mutator correctness in future work.

-To further understand the the errors in the mutators, which guide the direction to improve our method, we categorized the implementation errors into three types: \textit{(1) Missing changes (19\%)}: the specification involves changes at multiple locations, but some were omitted; \textit{(2) Incorrect mutation (45\%)}: the code transformation was implemented incorrectly; \textit{(3) Incorrect matching (36\%)}: the mutator failed to match the correct AST nodes.
+To further understand the errors in the mutators, which guide the direction to improve our method, we categorized the implementation errors into three types.

+\smalltitlecolon{(1) Incorrect AST Node Matching} the mutator failed to match the correct AST nodes.
+For example, the LLM-synthesized mutators usually mistakenly use the variable names that are used in the specification examples, rather than the AST node type of identifier, to locate the target node.
+This type accounts for 11\% and 22\% of the valid mutators for Rust and C++, respectively.

+\smalltitlecolon{(2) Incorrect Mutation} the mutator incorrectly implements the intended transformation described in the specification.
+For instance, the specification may require deleting only the right-hand side expression of an assignment statement.
+However, the LLM-synthesized mutator mistakenly removes all tokens following the assignment operator, including the semicolon at the end of the line, resulting in unintended behavior.
+This type accounts for 31\% and 31\% of the valid mutators for Rust and C++, respectively.

+\smalltitlecolon{(3) Missing Steps of Specification} the specification requires multiple coordinated edits, but the mutator only performs a subset of them.
+For example, a specification may instruct the removal of a parameter from a function signature.
+However, the LLM‑synthesized mutator may only modify the function signature while failing to remove the parameter’s remaining references, resulting in semantic errors.
+This type accounts for 14\% and 10\% of the valid mutators for Rust and C++, respectively.